MicrosoftDocs/edge-developer/microsoft-edge/webview2/index.md

 *   .NET 5
 *   [WinUI 3.0][UwpToolkitsWinui3] \(Preview\)

-You may run WebView2 apps on the following versions of Windows desktop.
+You may run WebView2 apps on the following versions of Windows.

 *   Windows 10
 *   Windows 8.1